Antonin Artaud: Literature

 Poet Allen Ginsberg claimed Artaud's work, specifically "To Have Done with the Judgement of God", had a tremendous influence on his most famous poem "Howl".
 The Latin American dramatic novel Yo-Yo Boing! by Giannina Braschi includes a debate between artists and poets concerning the merits of Artaud's "multiple talents" in comparison to the singular talents of other French writers.
+The 2022 novel, Plague Theatre by Ansgar Allen engages Artaud's writings on plague and theatre and his suggestion that plague approaches theatre, and theatre approach the paroxysms of plague.
 A novel, Traitor Comet, was published in June 2023 as the first in a series on Artaud's life and his friendship with the poet Robert Desnos.
 The sequel, L'Etoile de Mer (The Starfish), was published in November 2024, and continues the story of Artaud as he defies André Breton and forms the Theater Alfred Jarry with Roger Vitrac.

 Music

 The band Bauhaus included a song about the playwright, called "Antonin Artaud", on their album Burning from the Inside.
-Influential Argentine hard rock band Pescado Rabioso recorded an album titled Artaud.
+Argentine hard rock band Pescado Rabioso recorded an album titled Artaud.
 Their leader Luis Alberto Spinetta wrote the lyrics partly basing them on Artaud's writings.

 Venezuelan rock band Zapato 3 included a song named "Antonin Artaud" on their album Ecos punzantes del ayer (1999).

 Composer John Zorn has written many works inspired by and dedicated to Artaud, including seven CDs: "Astronome", "Moonchild: Songs Without Words", "Six Litanies for Heliogabalus", "The Crucible", "Ipsissimus", "Templars: In Sacred Blood" and "The Last Judgment", a monodrama for voice and orchestra inspired by Artaud's late drawings "La Machine de l'être" (2000), "Le Momo" (1999) for violin and piano, and "Suppots et Suppliciations" (2012) for full orchestra.